 Then one day I saw an ad on TV for The Good Wife.
 What got my attention was Mr. Big from Sex and the City.

-Mr. Big played by Chris Noth in Sex and the City
+Chris Noth as Mr. Big in Sex and the City

 Mr. Big didn’t treat Carrie very well.
 Would he somehow redeem himself and turn out to be her prince after all?
 Year after year I waited.
 They were difficult years.

 After the TV show ended the story continued in the movies.
 Would karma finally catch up with him?
 It didn’t.

 But there was light at the end of that tunnel.
 Maybe karma doesn’t always arrive in a lifetime.
 As I was soon to discover, Mr. Big was not so big after all.
 And the void in my TV viewing life was about to be filled by The Good Wife, a lawyer show.
 I’ve liked lawyer shows ever since Perry Mason; more recently, LA Law, Ally McBeal, and Boston Legal.

 As it turned out, The Good Wife offered more than just another look at Mr. Big, a lot more.